woupiestek/rlox/log.md

 - zoo: 10000002 0.6845400333404541

 It helped.
 The difference between equality and string equality is rather notable.
-In one test the data is on the stack While in the other it is on the heap as constants of functions, so that may explain it.
+In one test the data is on the stack, while in the other it is on the heap as constants of functions, so that may explain it.
 I guess it has to do with constant lookup, since that is the apparent difference. the reason we didn't put all constants into a master list, is that functions can be nested, so